Colin Firth: Personal life

 In 1989, Firth began a relationship with Meg Tilly, his co-star in Valmont.
 Their son, William Joseph Firth, was born in 1990.
 William is now also an actor, appearing with his father in Bridget Jones's Baby in 2016.
 The family moved to the Lower Mainland of British Columbia, Canada but Firth and Tilly ultimately broke up in 1994.
 During the filming of Pride and Prejudice, Firth and co-star Jennifer Ehle began a romantic relationship, which received media attention only after their separation.

 In 1997, Firth married Italian activist Livia Giuggioli.
 They have two sons, Luca and Matteo.
 Firth speaks fluent Italian.
 The family divided their time between Wandsworth, in London, and Umbria, Italy.
 They announced their separation in 2019.
-They had gone through a private separation several years prior, but had reconciled.
+They had gone through a private separation several years before, but had reconciled.

 Firth was a vocal opponent of the Brexit initiative for the United Kingdom to leave the European Union.
 Following the referendum's passage, and the ensuing uncertainty over rights of non-EU citizens, he applied for "dual citizenship (British and Italian)" in 2017 to "have the same passports as his wife and children".
 The Italian Ministry of the Interior announced Firth's application had been approved on 22 September 2017.
 Firth stated regarding the decision that "I have a passionate love of Italy" but "will always be extremely British (you only have to look at or listen to me)."

 In 2011, after winning the Academy Award for his portrayal of King George VI in The King's Speech, Firth suggested that he may be a republican (anti-monarchist) in a CNN interview with Piers Morgan, saying that voting was "one of his favourite things" and that unelected institutions were "a problem for him".

+Following the end of his marriage, Firth had a relationship with the screenwriter Maggie Cohn, who he met on the set of the drama series The Staircase.
+He is currently in a relationship with Eleonora Perboni; the couple made their first public appearance together at the London Film Festival screening of Hamnet in October 2025.